rukmanigopalan/adlsgen1togen2migrationsamples/src/Utilities/Ageing Analysis/README.md

  ## Ageing Analysis Approach

- * The Objective of Ageing Analysis is to find Active and Inactive Folders in an application.
+ * The objective of Ageing Analysis is to find Active and Inactive Folders in an application.
  * Majorly Ageing analysis approach is done by considering the size of the folder and recent child modification time.
  * The Analysis is done on the inventory data output file extracted from the PowerShell code.
  * The sub folders in the application is identified based on Active and storage strategy or user requirements.